jcmcken/flintlock/README.md

 ### Stages

 ``flintlock`` has different "stages" of execution that occur in a specific order every time you run a deployment.

 These stages correspond directly to the scripts under ``bin/``.

-The most important stages, and their purpose, are as follows:
+The most important stages, and their purpose, are as follows.
+(The stages occur in the order listed below)

 * ``prepare``: Install or compile any required dependencies.
 This script takes no arguments.
 * ``stage``: Stage the application directories and files.
 This script takes a single argument,